jmetzger/training-mysql-windows/performance/mysql-server-architecture.md

 ## Changes in MySQL 8

-  * Query Cache gibt's nicht mehr.
+  * There is no query cache